 - Lower fees: There are lower closing costs and lower payments for mortgage insurance.

 - Bankruptcy and/or foreclosure ok: Just because you filed Chapter 7 or had a foreclosure a few years ago does not mean you cannot get FHA financing.
 If you can show FHA that you have reestablished your credit and have a good payment history for the last 12 months, you may be able to qualify.

-- No credit score ok: Even if you do not have any credit history, you may be able to qualify for an FHA mortgage with proof of on time rental and utility payments.
+- No credit score ok: Even if you do not have any credit history, you may be able to qualify for a no credit score home loan with proof of on time rental and utility payments.

 The Department of Veterans’ Affairs offers low interest loans to active military and veterans who qualify.
-There is no exact credit requirement set by the VA to qualify for a VA loan, but note the VA does not make the loan.
-Lenders approved by the VA will usually have a minimum credit score to consider you for a loan.
-That number varies from lender to lender, but a 620 credit score is often considered the minimum requirement for many lenders. (military.com)
+There is no exact minimum credit score requirement set by the VA to qualify for a VA loan, but note the VA does not make the loan.
+So, there is actually no minimum credit score governed by the VA per se.
+Mortgage lenders approved by the VA will usually have a minimum credit score to consider you for a loan.
+That number varies from lender to lender, but a 620 credit score is often considered the minimum requirement for many lenders. (military)